Musicislife6984/RaspberryPiCM4Handheld7Inch/README.md

 6. Perform 1-5 for the second board and the few surface mount components that are on that board
 7. Add all of the through hole items to both boards with a soldering iron (again youtube is your friend)

-### Teesey LC Setup
+## Teesey LC Setup

-1. Download Teensyduino software add-on for the Arduino software. https://www.pjrc.com/teensy/td_download.html
+1. Download Teensyduino software add-on for the Arduino software https://www.pjrc.com/teensy/td_download.html

 2. Download ArduinoXInput library Zip